faisalazam/Problems/SYSTEM_DESIGN.md

 However, strong consistency can come at the cost of performance and scalability since it requires more coordination and communication between nodes to maintain consistency.

-Thing about the trade off for data accuracy, performance, and availability while choosing between strong vs eventual consistency.
+Thing about the trade-off for data accuracy, performance, and availability while choosing between strong vs eventual consistency.

 https://medium.com/@abhirup.acharya009/strong-consistency-vs-eventual-consistency-19ce6f87c112